29275aa5 f0ed 47dc ab7b c987025f2e93

 Either way, I agree.

-5. over 2 years ago on FoxTrot
+5. almost 3 years ago on FoxTrot

 It is the tone.
 “Duh” implies that they think the person asking the question is stupid for not knowing the answer.
 It always depends on how the word is used.
 For example, in Shakespeare’s ‘Julius Caesar’, Antony turns the term “honorable man” to have a negative connotation in order to persuade a crowd.
 Even though the words usually have a positive connotation, you can manipulate them to mean otherwise.